 Once you’re a cardholder, you get to earn a total of 2 percent back for each dollar you spend—1 percent when a purchase is made and another 1 percent when it’s paid off.
 There are no limits to the rewards you can earn, and the card doesn’t charge an annual fee.

-If you’re someone who needs to consolidate and pay down high-interest debt, you should know this card gives you an introductory 0 percent APR on balance transfers for 18 months, followed by a variable APR of 13.99 percent to 23.99 percent (based on your creditworthiness).
-Just keep in mind that a 3 percent balance transfer fee (minimum $5) applies when you transfer other balances to this card.
+If you’re someone who needs to consolidate and pay down high-interest debt, you should know this card gives you an introductory 0 percent APR on balance transfers for 18 months, followed by a variable APR of 14.24 percent to 24.24 percent (based on your creditworthiness).
+Just keep in mind that a 3 percent intro balance transfer fee (minimum $5) applies when your transfer are completed within the first 4 months of account opening.

 Since rewards and balance transfers don’t mix well, you should probably use this card for one strategy or the other—not both.